 Get Ready To Ride - Our Five Minute MOT Safety Check

-The hour’s gone forward, lockdown’s been lifted, the weather’s improving... it’s time to get out on our bikes.
+The weather’s improving, the days are getting longer... it’s time to get out on our bikes.

 Lights on but no one home?

-A whopping 40% of the reported defects were “lighting and signalling”.
+A whopping 41% of the reported defects were “lamps and reflectors”.
 It’s easy to check and usually easy to fix.

-- Do all your lights all come on - including the licence plate lights?
+- Do all your lights come on, including the licence plate lights?

 - Does the headlight point in the right direction?